misomarcell/teamcity-fixer-chrome-extension/README.md

 4) Browse this folder

 ## Usage
-1) Open you TeamCity Dashboard
+1) Open your TeamCity Dashboard
 2) Click on the TC Fixer icon
 3) All your builds are fixed!
 4) You're welcome